 You can save and name Pathfinder Users reports by using the "Save" icon in the top right-hand corner above the chart.
 Note that you cannot pin Pathfinder Users reports to dashboards but you can search for them in the Search tab.

-If you choose to hide certain events from Pathfinder via your project's settings page, then the path will simply collapse.
+Select "Hide Noisy Events" to select specific Events to Exclude, to "Collapse Repeated Steps" or both.
+If you choose to hide certain events from Pathfinder via your project's settings page, then the path will exclude them from view.
 For example, suppose we have the path:

 - Event A -> Event B -> Event C